MonsieurTa/rainfall/level1/Resource/README.md

 Do some research to find this [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) ressource.

-Because the address where to write given in argument to the *gets* function is pointing on the stack frame, the exploit we have to use is a [stack buffer overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) (link finded from the previous one).
+Because the address where to write given in argument to the *gets* function is pointing on the stack frame, the exploit, have to use is a [stack buffer overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) (link finded from the previous one).

 We want to overflow the stack frame part allowed for local variable to the return address (eip register) of the current *main* function for jump to where we want instead of returning where the *main* function was called from.